nastakhr/Toki-Answer-cstdio/README.md

 # Toki-Answer-cstdio

-this repisotery will help you answering the tlx toki problem with the cstdio compiler,
+this repisotery will help you answering tlx toki problem with cstdio compiler,

 enjoy and goodluck!